raj347/SimpleAutoComplPop/README.md

     - `ignoreCompletionMode`.
 Keys will not be feeded by SACP if vim is still in completion mode (`:help CompleteDone`).
 However, some plugins does not leave completion mode properly.
-With Current version of [vim-go](https://github.com/fatih/vim-go) plugin for example, when I type `htt<C-X><C-O>` it will popup a list containing `http`, then I type `htt<C-X><C-O>p.`.
+With current version of [vim-go](https://github.com/fatih/vim-go) plugin for example, when I type `htt<C-X><C-O>` it will popup a list containing `http`, then I type `htt<C-X><C-O>p.`.
 When the `.` is typed the popup menu disapears,